-Materiality ltem Target Information of Achievements Response to sustainability certifications • Green building certification (Short-term) Maintain a certified property rate of 90% or more (by FY 2024, based on acquisition price) (Long-term) Maintain a certified property rate of 90% or more (by FY 2030, based on acquisition price) Green Building Certification Е Reduce greenhouse gas emissions Promote energy saving at owned properties • Reduction in greenhouse gas emissions (vs. FY 2019) (Medium-term) 50% reduction (by FY 2030, based on total amount) (Long-term) Net-Zero (by FY 2050, based on total amount) Climate Change Environment Use of renewable energy Usage of renewable energy (No quantitative target : item to be verified) Coexist with nature • Green ratio (key facilities) (No quantitative target : item to be verified) Increasing Greenery and Biodiversity 昌昌幹 Reduction in water use (vs. FY 2013) 10% reduction (by FY 2030, based on intensity) Resource Recycling Recycling rate 75% or more (by FY 2030) (Water and Waste) Talent development Training hours Subsidy system for qualifications (No quantitative target: item to be verified) Increase employee's satisfaction Employee satisfaction survey (by third-party organizations) Overall satisfaction level: 3.5 or more per year (max. = 5.0) Promote diversity Diversity-related training for all employees Once a year Fromote diversity Ratio of female managers (No quantitative target : item to be verified) Initiatives with Employees Respect for human rights Human rights training (No quantitative target : item to be verified) S nespect for human rights Number of cases reported on labor issues, discrimination and harassment (No quantitative target : item to be verified) Social Promote a healthy and comfortable work Health check participation rate 100% every year environment and improve employee's work / Paid leave usage rate 85% or more every year $\langle \langle \rangle \rangle$ life balance Overtime hours Less than 15 hours per month (annual average) £1772 BCP measures Portfolio PML (No quantitative target: item to be verified) Initiatives with (disaster prevention and building resilience) General disaster-readiness training Twice a year Tenants and Tenants' health, comfort and convenience Tenant satisfaction survey Office: once every 2 years Residential: once every year Local Communities Mutual communication with stakeholders IR-Activities and HP external evaluation (No quantitative target: item to be verified) Initiatives with Investors Strive for fair and effective Ratio of female executives Maintain 30% or more Corporate G corporate governance Board meeting attendance rate (No quantitative target: item to be verified) Governance Governance Compliance training (No quantitative target: item to be verified) Adhere to compliance and corporate ethics • Fraud / corruption-related (No quantitative target: item to be verified) Compliance and Corporate Ethics Number of cases of whistleblowing (No quantitative target: item to be verified) ,
+Materiality Item Target Information of Achievements Response to sustainability certifications • Green building certification (Short-term) Maintain a certified property rate of 90% or more (by FY 2024, based on acquisition price) (Long-term) Maintain a certified property rate of 90% or more (by FY 2030, based on acquisition price) Green Building Certification Е Reduce greenhouse gas emissionsPromote energy saving at owned properties Reduction in greenhouse gas emissions (vs. FY 2019) (Medium-term) 50% reduction (by FY 2030, based on total amount) (Long-term) Net-Zero (by FY 2050, based on total amount) Climate Change Environment Use of renewable energy Usage of renewable energy (No quantitative target: item to be verified) Coexist with nature • Green ratio (key facilities) (No quantitative target : item to be verified) Increasing Greenery and Biodiversity Reduction in water use (vs. FY 2013) 10% reduction (by FY 2030, based on intensity) Resource Recycling Recycling rate 75% or more (by FY 2030) (Water and Waste) Talent development Training hours Subsidy system for qualifications (No quantitative target: item to be verified) Increase employee's satisfaction Employee satisfaction survey (by third-party organizations) Overall satisfaction level: 3.5 or more per year (max. = 5.0) Promote diversity Diversity-related training for all employees Once every 2 years Initiatives with Employees • Fromote diversity Ratio of female managers (No quantitative target : item to be verified) Respect for human rights Training on human rights, bullying, and harassment Once every 2 years S nespection numan rights Number of cases reported on labor issues, discrimination and harassment (No quantitative target: item to be verified) Social Promote a healthy and comfortable work Health check participation rate 100% every year environment and improve employee's work / Paid leave usage rate 85% or more every year life balance Overtime hours Less than 15 hours per month (annual average) IM, BCP measures Portfolio PML (No quantitative target: item to be verified) Initiatives with (disaster prevention and building resilience) General disaster-readiness training Twice a year Tenants and Local Communities Tenants' health, comfort and convenience Tenant satisfaction survey Office: once every 2 years Local Communities Mutual communication with stakeholders IR-Activities and HP external evaluation (No quantitative target: item to be verified) Initiatives with Investors Strive for fair and effective Ratio of female executives Maintain 30% or more Corporate G corporate governance Board meeting attendance rate (No quantitative target: item to be verified) Governance Governance Compliance training (No quantitative target: item to be verified) Adhere to compliance and corporate ethics Number of cases of exposure related to fraud and corruption (No quantitative target: item to be verified) Compliance and Corporate Ethics Number of cases of whistleblowing (No quantitative target: item to be verified) 30. po. aco 2030